 The analysis and algebra sequences, MATH 301/302 and MATH 303/304, both have a strong proof writing focus.
 Consequently, students often find it useful to take a course such as MATH 206 (Transition to Higher Mathematics) before they enroll in these sequences, and in any case should consult with the instructor if they are unsure about their level of preparation.

 With the exception of Senior Conference, equivalent courses at Haverford or elsewhere may be substituted for Bryn Mawr courses with approval of the major adviser.
 A student may also, in consultation with a major adviser, petition the department to accept courses in fields outside of mathematics as electives if these courses have serious mathematical content appropriate to the student's program.

 Mathematics majors are encouraged to complete their core requirements other than Senior Conference by the end of their junior year.
 Senior Conference must be taken during the senior year.
 Students considering the possibility of graduate study in mathematics or related fields are urged to go well beyond the minimum requirements of the major.
 In such cases, a suitable program of study should be designed with the advice of a major adviser.

 Major Writing Requirement

-Students will take MATH B301 and MATH B303, two writing attentive courses, to satisfy the major writing requirement.
+Students will take two writing attentive courses to satisfy the major writing requirement.
 Courses that are designated as writing attentive are MATH B206, MATH B301, and MATH B303.

 A degree with honors in mathematics will be awarded by the department to students who complete the major in mathematics and also meet the following further requirements: at least two additional units of work at the 300 level or above (which may include one or two units of MATH 395/396 or MATH 403), completion of a meritorious project consisting of a written thesis and an oral presentation of the thesis, and a major grade point average of at least 3.6, calculated at the end of the senior year.
 A draft of the written thesis should be submitted to the research supervisor two weeks before the end of the semester; the final draft needs to be submitted to the Math Department Office one week before the last day of classes for the semester when all written work is due.